 The opening's been delayed a bit, but Monday is the day Aqua Blu will be revealed to the public.

-The restaurant revamps the former Nick the Greek spot at the base of the bridge to Seaside, and since construction began last winter, it's been a source of curiosity.
+The restaurant revamps the at the base of the bridge to Seaside, and since construction began last winter, it's been a source of curiosity.
 What is Aqua Blu?
 What does it look like inside and what will they serve?

 We asked for a tour before opening day and here's what we saw.